 Are you expecting a little bundle of joy?
 Is your BFF pregnant with her third child while you find yourself routinely pregnant with a food baby?
 (I mean, who hasn’t been pregnant with a food baby at some point, am I right?!).
 Let’s talk about why prenatal massage can be supremely beneficial for an expectant mother (or why you can score major points by gifting a prenatal massage to someone).

-I am not a doctor.
-I do not play one on television and I do not dispense medical advice.
+We at Michigan Massage and Wellness are not doctors.
+We do not play one on television, and we do not dispense medical advice.
 If you are pregnant and interested in how massage therapy can help you during your pregnancy, talk to your doctor/midwife.
-Each situation is different and you should be receiving prenatal care and the person responsible for your prenatal care would be the one to discuss this with.
+Each situation is different, and you should be receiving prenatal care, and the person responsible for your prenatal care would be the one to discuss this with.

-That being said, in my 13 years of practice I have seen women from all walks of pregnancy life.
-From the client who hadn’t even told her family yet but had to tell me because it’s something that your massage therapist should absolutely know, to the client who came in for weekly massage from her first trimester all the way to a week past her due date.
+Since starting our practice in 2004, we have seen women from all walks of pregnancy life.
+From the client who hadn’t even told her family yet but had to tell me because it’s something that your massage therapist should know, to the client who came in for a weekly massage from her first trimester to a week past her due date.

-There are huge benefits to prenatal massage and how it can help the expectant mother prepare for her upcoming bundle of joy.
+There are considerable benefits to prenatal massage and how it can help the expectant mother prepare for her upcoming bundle of joy.
 Prenatal massage can: